My Quiet Kitchen

 Keep an eye out for more delicious recipes.
 Unsubscribe anytime.

 Cranberries are also rich in pectin, which naturally thickens the cranberry compote as it cooks.
 It's quite sad that we've come to associate cranberry sauce as a dish that requires gelatin (made from animals' bones and other parts).
 My guess is that manufacturers began adding it to their canned cranberry sauces in order to save money and skimp on using actual cranberries.
-But trust me, if you've never cooked with fresh cranberries before, you'll be amazed by the natural thickness of this sauce (which increases even more as it chills).
+But trust me, if you've never cooked with fresh cranberries before, you'll be amazed by the natural thickness of this sauce.

 Cranberry Compote-2

-In case you're wondering why I'm using "cranberry compote" and "cranberry sauce" as if they're interchangeable, it's because they are!
-As written, the compote portion of this recipe is perfect for serving with your holiday meals.
-(Compote just sounds better for a dessert name, so we're rolling with it.)
+In case you're wondering why I'm using "cranberry compote" and "cranberry sauce" as if they're interchangeable, it's because they basically are!
+As written, the compote portion of this recipe is perfect for serving with your holiday meals (or check out my vegan cranberry sauce recipe).

 The orange zest makes the almond ricotta taste so fresh!
-The flavor reminds me a bit of the orange creamsicles we ate as kids, except real, and therefore better.
+The flavor reminds me a bit of those orange creamsicles I used to eat when I was a kid.

 Sweet Orange Ricotta with Cranberry Compote-3